kharchenkolab/conos/README.md

 #### System dependencies

 The dependencies are inherited from [pagoda2](https://github.com/kharchenkolab/pagoda2).
 Note that this package has the dependency [igraph](https://igraph.org/r/), which requires various libraries to install correctly.
-Please see the installation instructions at that page for more details, or the github README [here](https://github.com/igraph/rigraph).
+Please see the installation instructions at that page for more details, along with the github README [here](https://github.com/igraph/rigraph).

 ##### Ubuntu dependencies